 Asbell.
 Live here if you want to feel like you are in the country, ride your bicycle past farmlands on your way to class, and maybe stop for pizza and music at Mojo’s.

 West Gregg.
-Here, it's all cheap living among farmlands, meandering creeks, and a shopping center… just be sure to lock your doors, as there is a high crime rate.
+Here, it's all inexpensive living among farmlands, meandering creeks, and a shopping center.

 East Gregg.
-East Gregg is a neighborhood of fishing and outdoors fanatics, yogis, karate masters, motor heads, doctors and nurses, salon gossipers, and potheads.
+East Gregg is a neighborhood of fishing and outdoors fanatics, yogis, karate masters, motor heads, doctors and nurses and salon gossipers.
 It’s a very mixed bag of nuts.

 Happy Hollow.
 Just east of downtown, Happy Hollow has two nice parks, lots of woods to explore, and a secret fishing hole.
 If you’re a lover of all things outdoors, this could be your Shangri-La.